MarinaNitze/progress-dashboard/plays/use-social-media.md

 ---
 layout: layouts/play.liquid
 templateEngineOverride: md,njk
-title: Use social media to find family members
+title: Use social media to find kin
-tags: ["social-media", "finding-kin", "play"]
+tags: ["kin-finding", "play"]
 ---

 Social media is widely used across cultural, geographic, and economic groups.
 This makes social media a powerful and unique tool for finding family members of youth in foster care.{.t-large}